munificent/craftinginterpreters/book/optimization.md

 whatever we wanted in there and just mask it off before dereferencing the pointer.

-This is another value representation optimization called "pointer tagging".
+This is another value representation optimization called **pointer tagging**.

 </aside>